tiffanymonroe/wdi-remote-gizmo/unit_4/w11d02/instructor_notes/RAILS_API_CORS.md

 * Add a console.log to the script

-* Run the server `nodemon`

-* Go to `localhost:3001` in the browser to check your console log appears
+* Go to `localhost:3001` in the browser to check your console log appears.

 **We're Ready To Go!**

 <br>
 <hr>
-12:00 break until 12:10
+12:20

 ## ANGULAR

 Remember, we could use any frontend library or framework.
-(At least, one that can make AJAX requests).
+(At least, one that can work with HTTP requests).

 For now let's stick with Angular.
 Let's just start by making a regular-old AJAX request.
 We will make the request to our running Rails server.

 ### Boilerplate Angular Setup

-Add Angular 1.5 to index.html:
+Add Angular 1.6 to index.html:

 ```javascript
 <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.6.1/angular.min.js"></script>